 The Guidelines on Corporate Human Rights Due Diligence are included as an annex to the NAP.

-The implementation of the NAP is ensured by the Ministry of Foreign Affairs, in cooperation with other ministries and government departments, including the Human Rights Ombudsman, representatives of businesses, trade unions, NGOs, and academia.
+The implementation of the NAP is ensured by the Ministry of Foreign and European Affairs, in cooperation with other ministries and government departments, including the Human Rights Ombudsman, representatives of businesses, trade unions, NGOs, and academia.
 Periodic inspections of implementation will be carried out every two years, followed by relevant recommendations.

 According to the NAP, the state must enforce laws that are aimed at, or have the effect of, requiring business enterprises to respect human rights, and periodically, to assess the adequacy of such laws and address any gaps.

 These findings were the basis for the inclusion in this NAP of the following priorities: